stefanvstein/testify/README.md

 # Repl Test
-Running clojure code comments, possibly in an anonymous namespace
+**Running Clojure code comments, possibly in an anonymous namespace**

 You are probably used to evaluate code manually within comment expressions, Rich comments.
 ```clojure